RangerMauve/discovery-swarm-stream/README.md

 If two clients are discovering the same key, the proxy can connect them to each other if you set the `connectExistingClients` on the server.

+By default it supports connections for the [hypercore-protocol](https://github.com/mafintosh/hypercore-protocol) used in [Dat](https://datproject.org/).
+If you'd like to support a different protocol, provide a `stream` argument that conforms to what's expected in [discovery-swarm](https://www.npmjs.com/package/discovery-swarm#var-sw--swarmopts).

 Requires:

 - ES6 classes